 Play your music at home and in the car as frequently as possible, especially during the first few weeks of class.
 Make it available to your child to listen to while she is playing or before nap or bedtime.
 Use the songbook at storytime instead of a regular book, and sing through the songs as you go along.
 Looking at the printed notes on the page will help children understand that music is something that can be read, like words.
 Familiarization with notation will help them when they are more ready for formal music instruction, typically when they are school-aged.
 You can download the full notation online when you sign in to your account on musictogether.com using the code in your songbook.

 Parent Education Resources

 New Music Together parents receive a Parent Education Guide.
-During class your teacher will refer to topics and point out examples of music development.
-We are also happy to discuss your child's individual progress in obtaining musical competence at any time outside of class.
+During class, your teacher will refer to topics and point out examples of music development.
+We are also happy to discuss your child's progress in obtaining musical competence at any time outside of class.

-The Family Music Zone, and the new Music Together App, "Hello Everybody" gives you ways to get the music wherever you are.
-Sign up for your Music Together Account , enter your unique code from inside your songbook and you will be able to access all your music, videos, educational resources for parents, and more!
-Any trouble with this process, email firstname.lastname@example.org
+The Family Music Zone, and the Music Together App give you ways to get the music wherever you are.
+Sign up for your Music Together Account, enter your unique code from inside your songbook and you will be able to access all your music and educational resources for parents, and more!
+We recommend downloading from musictogether.com at the start of the session.
+Any trouble with this process, email email@example.com